diku-dk/futhark/HACKING.md

 By default, `futhark dev` will print the resulting IR.
 You can switch to a different *action* with one of the following options:

-- `--compile-imperative`: generate sequential ImpCode and print it.
+- `--compile-imp-seq`: generate sequential ImpCode and print it.
-- `--compile-imperative-kernels`: generate GPU ImpCode and print it.
+- `--compile-imp-gpu`: generate GPU ImpCode and print it.
-- `--compile-imperative-multicore`: generate multicore ImpCode and print it.
+- `--compile-imp-multicore`: generate multicore ImpCode and print it.

-You must use the appropriate pipeline as well (e.g. `--gpu-mem` for `--compile-imperative-kernels`).
+You must use the appropriate pipeline as well (e.g. `--gpu-mem` for `--compile-imp-gpu`).

 You can also use e.g. `--backend=c` to run the same code generation and compilation as `futhark c`.
 This is useful for experimenting with